Prior to reading this post, it is worthwhile reading the post TT Rider as the post below is intended to be read with the TT Rider post in mind.

 What are the muscles most used to propel a bike?

 Muscles that act phasically (that work dynamically to allow movement).

 The central nervous system (CNS) will always prioritise the muscles that act posturally because in evolutionary terms, it is a precondition of efficient movement that we are able to hold a position in space (posture) while we do so.
 So it is imperative if we want to perform to potential on a bike, that we have a position on the bike that recruits the minimum amount of postural musculature.
 That way the CNS can devote more of it’s energy both neurologically and physiologically, to switching the lower priority, power producing muscles that propel the bike on and off in the most precise and efficient sequence.
-The only way to do this is to sit with the majority of the weight borne underneath the backside.
+The only way to do this is to sit with the majority of the weight borne underneath the pelvis.
 If the position is rotated too far forward around the bottom bracket, there is a substantial weight transfer forward which has to be borne by arms, shoulder complex and upper back which forces the recruitment of a large amount of musculature extraneous to the job of propelling the bike.
 This is to the detriment of power output unless aerodynamic gains offset the reduction in power output to the point where road speed increases.
 While this is possible, it is not common at the speeds that are common in Ironman racing.
 Particularly age group Ironman racing.